 Currently the only available medication is palivizumab, can you tell us what it is?

 Palivizumab is not a vaccine, but a preventive medication based on monoclonal antibodies.
 It is applied by a series of injections that need to be given monthly, but only during the flu season.
 Palivizumab can help to prevent an infection but can also mitigate illness caused by an RSV infection.

 Palivizumamb should be considered if your baby is born too early, suffers from chronic lung disease, congenital heart disease or immunodeficiency disease.
 Guidelines on precise indications are currently not the same in every country and they are recently revised in many of them.
 It would be useful to streamline these guidelines in Europe.

 Special thanks to Prof. Luc Zimmermann for his support and advice.

-The topic “Respiratory syncytial virus (RSV)” is supported by AbbVie.
+The topic “Respiratory syncytial virus (RSV)” was supported by AbbVie until 2020.